 Buying and Installing specific software.
-Software can be purchased by an individual or through research computing.
+Software for use on the (Linux) FASRC cluster can be purchased by an individual, lab, or through Harvard licensing.
 Installation will typically occur by the research computing group either generally (to be available to all users) or within a specific user's space and be available to a limited number of individuals.
 Responsibility of troubleshooting and the stability of an application will vary depending on the software title.
 Software titles specifically supported by the research computing group are the ones we provide annual training for.
 Ad-hoc installation requests will be supported as defined at the time of request.

 Service Expectations and Limits: